particle-iot/docs/src/content/datasheets/core-datasheet.md

 ![JTAG](/assets/images/core-pins-jtag.jpg)

-In addition to having the ability to load new firmware over USB and WiFi, the users also have direct access to the STM32 chip via the JTAG channel.
+In addition to having the ability to load new firmware over USB and Wi-Fi, the users also have direct access to the STM32 chip via the JTAG channel.
 In order to do this, you will need a JTAG shield and a JTAG programmer.
 You could make your own JTAG shield or buy one from us.
 Currently we have only tested the [ST-LINK/V2](http://www.st.com/web/catalog/tools/FM146/CL1984/SC724/SS1677/PF251168) programmer successfully.

 The hardware files for the JTAG shield are available [here.](https://github.com/spark/shields/tree/master/core-shields/Programmer%20Shield)